zhongyuanzhao/zhongyuanzhao.github.io/_news/2025-10-27-differentiable-network-digital-twin-presented-at-Asilomar.md

 This approach provides a **scalable analytical foundation** for **next-generation, self-organizing wireless networks**, paving the way for smarter network protocols and new methods of network flow optimization.

-This work establishes a **scalable analytical foundation** that can evolve into **intelligent network protocols** and **learning-based network flow optimization** for future self-organizing wireless systems.

 **Preprint and code will be released soon.**